theQRL/theqrl.org/content/quantum-news/2024/nvidia-accelerates-quantum-computing-centers-worldwide-with-cuda-q-platform.md

   centers in Germany, Japan, and Poland to integrate quantum processing units with classical supercomputers, advancing research in quantum computing and enabling breakthroughs in various scientific fields.
-companies: [NVIDIA, IQM Quantum Computers, QuEra, ORCA Computing]
+organizations: [NVIDIA, IQM Quantum Computers, QuEra, ORCA Computing]
 ---

 NVIDIA has announced the integration of its open-source CUDA-Q platform to accelerate quantum computing research at supercomputing centers in Germany, Japan, and Poland.
 These centers will utilize Quantum Processing Units (QPUs) within their NVIDIA-accelerated high-performance computing systems to enhance quantum research capabilities.
 Germany's Jülich Supercomputing Centre will complement its JUPITER supercomputer with a QPU from IQM Quantum Computers, while Japan’s AIST will use a QuEra QPU in its ABCI-Q supercomputer to advance AI, energy, and biology applications.
 Poland’s PSNC has installed two photonic QPUs from ORCA Computing to explore applications in biology, chemistry, and machine learning.